balansubr/app-setups-go-example/README.md

 --> App setup complete.
 ```

+This will use the API key in your `.netrc` file, created with the standard `heroku login` command.

+If you want to specify a key explicitly, use the `-apikey` argument:

+    ./setup -apikey <api key> -archive https://github.com/balansubr/ruby-rails-sample/tarball/master/

-You can get your api key by running `heroku auth:token` or from the [account page on Dashboard](https://dashboard.heroku.com/account).
+You can get your API key by running `heroku auth:token` or from the [account page on Dashboard](https://dashboard.heroku.com/account).